Heating and Cooling

-Keep doors and windows closed while running your HVAC system to reduce air loss.
+- Keep doors and windows closed while running your heating or air conditioning system to reduce air loss.

-Clear areas in front of vents from furniture, since blocked vents require up to 25% more energy.
+- Clear areas in front of vents from furniture; blocked vents require up to 25 percent more energy to distribute air.

-In the summer, vegetation, solar screens, and awnings can also be used to prevent the sun from making your building too warm.
-And in the winter, raise shades and blinds to let the sun warm your building.
+- In the summer, vegetation, solar screens, and awnings can be used to prevent the sun from making your home too hot.
+In the winter, do the opposite: Raise shades and blinds to let the sun warm your home.

-Calibrate your thermostats to ensure accurate readings.
-Adjust your thermostat depending on the season, and lower the setting any time the building is unoccupied.
+- Calibrate your thermostats to ensure accurate readings.
+Adjust your thermostat up or down depending on the season, and lower the setting any time your home is unoccupied.

 - Use programmable thermostats to adjust heating and cooling when rooms are unoccupied, saving you energy and up to $180 a year.